 Only one claim is allowed and all relevant documentation and invoices (which we’ll come onto) have to be submitted to HMRC within three months of your completion certificate being issued.

 You will usually get the refund within 30 working days of sending in the claim.

-How Much VAT Can You Claim on Your Self Build?
+How Much VAT Can I Reclaim on my Self Build?

-Many self builders regularly overlook this area.
-You should ensure that you are charged the correct rate(s) of VAT on all costs associated with your project.
+Many self builders regularly overlook this area, but you should ensure that you are charged the correct rate(s) of VAT on all costs associated with your project.

 Getting this right is very important, as HMRC will not refund any VAT that has been incorrectly charged.

 For new builds, conversions, and renovations that bring a dwelling that has not been lived in for 10 years back into use as a dwelling:

 - The supply of materials only is always at the standard rate of VAT, which is currently 20% (5% on some energy items).
 You can recover all of the VAT incurred on eligible materials via the scheme